samresume/Cleaned-SWANSF-Dataset/README.md

 - [Flare Prediction from Multivariate Time Series Data of Photospheric Magnetic Field Parameters](https://www.nature.com/articles/s41597-020-0548-x)

 ## How to Use
+Please download the dataset through the Google Drive link provided in the `download.txt` file.
 The training partitions encompass every phase of our data preprocessing pipeline, including various sampling techniques.
 Conversely, the test partitions exclusively incorporate imputation and normalization procedures, without the application of any sampling techniques.

 <img src="Sampling.svg" width="600" alt="Preprocessing Pipeline" title="Preprocessing Pipeline">